openjournals/blog.joss.theoj.org/_posts/2019-08-20-call-for-editors.md

 ### Selection process

 The [JOSS editorial team](http://joss.theoj.org/about#editorial_board) will review your applications and make their recommendations.
 Candidates ranking highly will then have a short (~30 minute) phone call/video conference interview with the editor-in-chief(s).
 Successful candidates will then join the JOSS editorial team for a probational period of 3 months before becoming a full member of the editorial team.
+You will get an onboarding “buddy” from the experienced editors to help you out during that time.

 _Lorena A. Barba, Daniel S. Katz, Kyle E. Niemeyer, Arfon M. Smith_